mklilley/mklilley.github.io/content/posts/cold-fusion-first-experiment/index.md

 My spending is currently sitting at around £2000.
 I'm not too upset about it though.
 I'm new to this whole experimental game and I know a lot of the overspending was because I was learning as I was doing.

 Did I make cold fusion happen?
-I saw a 5C rise in temperature above the baseline using a [hybrid of the Les Case and Mizuno work](/posts/cold-fusion-coconut-conundrum).
+I saw a 5C rise in temperature above the baseline using a [hybrid of the Les Case and Mizuno work](/posts/cold-fusion-coconut-conundrum) - this suggests there was an extra source of heat coming from inside the reactor.
 I'm using hydrogen not deuterium, so this result was surprising.
 Many variables to consider and a full analysis will have to wait until after my holiday.
 Cliff hanger 🤣.